- What Is the Legal Definition of Self-Employment?

 - Are Independent Contractors Self-Employed?

-- What Is the Difference Between an Independent Contractor and Self-Employed?
+- What’s the Difference Between Self-Employment and Independent Contracting?

 - Other Things That Independent Contractors Might Need